Das Mannheimer Barockschloss und der Ehrenhof unter blauem Himmel.

 Please register until 10 April 2025 by writing to postdocsmail-uni-mannheim.de

 with your university e-mail address.
 Please note that we can only consider registrations sent from your university e-mail account to ensure affiliation with an ENGAGE.EU partner university.
 If there are more registrations than available places, the participants will be drawn by lot and informed by 11 April.
-Please find information on the processing of your personal data in our information on data protection.
+Please find information on the processing of your personal data in our information on data protection (PDF).

 This workshop in collaboration with ENGAGE.EU and the Postdoc Career Academy at the University of Mannheim is funded by the Ministry of Science, Research and the Arts Baden-Württemberg.